image

 Pell Grant

-The Federal Pell Grant is available for students working on their first bachelor’s degree who demonstrate financial need.
-Financial need is determined based on the University’s published Cost of Attendance (COA) minus the student’s Expected Family Contribution (EFC).
-Award amounts are published by the U.S. Department of Education, and based on the student’s enrollment status.
+The Federal Pell Grant is available for students working on their first bachelor’s degree who demonstrate exceptional financial need.
+Pell amounts are determined based on the student’s Student Aid Index (SAI) and the student’s enrollment intensity.
+Maximum award amounts are published by the U.S. Department of Education.

 Effective July 1, 2012, the Pell Grant lifetime duration of eligibility has been set to six full years/600%.
 You are able to view your Pell Grant history from your studentaid.gov dashboard.